 Please note your entry must have been photographed on or after 1 July 2019 - within the last 4 years (date unchanged from last year).

 To win a category only requires one entry, but to be eligible for the Photographer of the Year prize, you must enter at least four entries.

-If you entered in the last two years, your login details are the same.
-If you did not enter in the last two years (i.e. you entered a few years ago or you have never entered), you will need to create a new account, which is easily done during the entry process.
+If you entered in the last three years, your login details are the same.
+If you did not enter in the last three years (i.e. you entered a few years ago or you have never entered), you will need to create a new account, which is easily done during the entry process.